 “Luxury hotels are getting away from wholesalers and online bookings,” Davis said.
 “A luxury hotel sells on experience, not by price.
 Because of this, most four- and five-star hotels offer better packages and overall value when you book through a reputable, not discount, travel agency.”

+She pointed to Peter Island Resort & Spa in the British Virgin Islands as a prime example.
 “It’s one of my favorite hotels in the world for an island getaway,” Davis said.
 “When my clients arrive, they have a complimentary upgrade upon arrival if available, complimentary breakfast daily, a $100 spa credit or lunch on Honeymoon Beach.
 For the same price you see online, my clients get so much more.”